thoughtbot/testing-rails/book/types_of_tests/controller_specs/invalid_links.md

 It is worth noting here that this spec is *not* equivalent to the feature spec it replaces.
 The feature test tested that an error message *actually appeared on the page*.
-The controller test on the other hand only tests that the form gets re-rendered.
+The controller test, on the other hand, only tests that the form gets re-rendered.

 This is one of those situations where you have to make a judgment call.
 Is it